 “It will take her over.
 Will that kill her?”

 “Yes,” Fixadil answered plainly.
 “Profection will kill the woman and transform her body.
 It will be mutilation by your standards.”

 “I haven’t asked, though with all this time in one of our cities she’d have to be an ignoramus not to figure it out.
 Lordiceb has bet on her resolve.
 I’m betting on yours.”

-“You won’t be getting anywhere near my mouth,” Rob barked.
+“You won’t be getting anywhere near my mouth,” Rob promised.
 The thought of it made him spit into the drain.
-Fixadil lunged towards the center, caught the saliva, and pulled it back to the side.
-It rolled the little blob around in the slime of its body and then spat it back up at Rob.
-It landed next to his boot, discolored by its brief adventure.
+Fixadil lunged to the center, caught the saliva, and pulled it back to the side.
+It rolled the little blob around in the slime of its body and then spat it back up at Rob, landing it next to his boot, discolored by its brief adventure.